Regency era

 Although the Regency era is remembered as a time of refinement and culture, that was the preserve of the wealthy few, especially those in the Prince Regent's own social circle.
-For the masses, poverty was rampant as population began to concentrate due to industrial labour migration.
+For the masses, poverty was rampant as urban population density rose due to industrial labour migration.
 City dwellers lived in increasingly larger slums, a state of affairs severely aggravated by the combined impact of war, economic collapse, mass unemployment, a bad harvest in 1816 (the "Year Without a Summer"), and an ongoing population boom.
 Political response to the crisis included the Corn Laws, the Peterloo Massacre, and the Representation of the People Act 1832.
 Led by William Wilberforce, there was increasing support for the abolitionist cause during the Regency era, culminating in passage of the Slave Trade Act 1807 and the Slavery Abolition Act 1833.